Section 3 Registry

 To learn more about Section 3 visit the HUD website.

-Sub-recipients, developers, contractors, and subcontractors on SDHC Section 3 covered contracts and projects must, to the greatest extent feasible, make a documented effort to achieve the HUD Section 3 numerical goals by awarding contracts to qualified Section 3 Business Concerns and employing qualified Section 3 Residents, if they need to award contracts and/or hire new employees occurs:
+Sub-recipients, developers, contractors, and subcontractors on DHA Section 3 covered contracts and projects must, to the greatest extent feasible, make a documented effort to achieve the HUD Section 3 numerical goals by awarding contracts to qualified Section 3 Business Concerns and employing qualified Section 3 Residents, if they need to award contracts and/or hire new employees occurs:

 - Employ Section 3 Residents as 30 percent of all new hires during a one-year period of the project (i.e., A construction contractor hires 10 new workers; 3 of the new workers should be Section 3 Residents).